stormchaserroleplaying/stormchaserRPG/Talents/Magic/Spellcasting/index.md

 You use your chosen ability whenever a spell refers to your spellcasting ability.
 In addition, you use the modifier of your chosen ability when making an attack roll with a spell that you cast.

 #### Preparing Spells
-You prepare the list of disciple spells that are available for you to cast, choosing from the divine spell list.
+You prepare the list of spells that are available for you to cast, choosing from the divine spell list.
 When you do so, choose a number of disciple spells of each spell level that you can cast equal to your spellcasting ability modifer.

 For example, if you are a disciple with 3 talents, you have 15 mana.
 With a spellcasting ability of 16, your list of prepared spells can include 3 1st-level spells and 3 2nd-level spells.
 If you prepare the 1st-level spell cure wounds, you can cast it at 1st level or 2nd level.
 Casting the spell does not remove it from your list of prepared spells.